06 Apr 1982

 One of the most formidable championship marathon performers on the planet, Abel Kirui has forged a distinguished road running career for more than a decade.

-In 2008 he claimed his first marathon success in Vienna (2:07:38) before in 2009 first revealing his championship credentials by defeating countryman Emmanuel Mutai by 54 seconds to take the strike world gold crown in Berlin in a time of 2:06:54.
+In 2008 he claimed his first marathon success in Vienna (2:07:38) before in 2009 revealing his championship credentials by defeating countryman Emmanuel Mutai by 54 seconds to strike world gold in Berlin in a time of 2:06:54.

 In 2012, Abel once more showed his ability to perform on the championship stage by winning silver in the Olympic marathon in London.